nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 User Authentication with LDAP
 =============================

-ownCloud ships with an LDAP app so that you may authenticate your existing LDAP users in ownCloud, without creating separate ownCloud user accounts.
-The app
+ownCloud ships with an LDAP app so that your existing LDAP users may have access to your ownCloud server without creating separate ownCloud user accounts.
-supports:
+The app supports:

 * LDAP group support
-* File sharing with users and groups
+* File sharing with ownCloud users and groups
 * Access via WebDAV and ownCloud Desktop Client
 * Versioning, external Storage and all other ownCloud features
+* Seamless connectivity to Active Directory, with no extra configuration required
+* Support for primary groups in Active Directory
+* Auto-detection of LDAP attributes such as base DN, email, and the LDAP server port number

 ..
 Note:: The LDAP app is not compatible with the ``WebDAV user backend`` app.
    You cannot use both of them at the same time.